Officers

 Harry Parsons

-Harry Parsons' parents, both raised in Nevada, instilled in their son a strong connection to place, and the sense that if you needed it, the land would provide.
+Harry Parsons parents, both raised in Nevada, instilled in their son a strong connection to place, and the sense that if you needed it, the land would provide.
 Especially if what you needed was to “sort some things out”.
 Harry spent four years during college at the University of Nevada, Reno working for the Parks Department, and went on to serve on the Washoe County Parks Commission.
 There he helped start the Washoe Parks Foundation, which went on to become Nevada Land Trust (formerly known as Nevada Land Conservancy).
 Today, Harry is a well-known partner and CPA with Pangborn & Co., Ltd. He is devoted to his family and is a respected leader in our community as well as in national accounting standards circles.
 Harry helped found Hot August Nights, Care Chest, the Great Basin Youth Soccer League, among others, and the Reno area is truly a better place because of him.
 Harry has been involved in youth all his life, as a YMCA camp counselor; city park director; recreational, competitive and high school soccer coach; Northern Nevada Commissioner of USYSA Youth Soccer; founding member of the non-profit board and instructor for the Sky Tavern Junior Ski Program; currently an advisor for Valdo Sei Chapter of DeMolay: recipient of the Degree of Chevalier, the highest award given to a DeMolay member and recently awarded the Legion Of Honor from the International Order of DeMolay, the highest award in DeMolay.
 This self-described “country-city kid” feels that everything we do has to be for the kids, and their kids.
 It’s the only thing we can leave that no one can take away.
 It’s all about the kids and leaving it a better place for them.
-Harry and his wife Betsy are proud parents to three children and grandparents to 11 grandchildren.
+Harry and his wife Betsy are proud parents to three children, grandparents to eleven grandchildren, and great grandparents to one great-grandson.

 Holly Pecetti